 Tri-County School History

 Tri-County School was created through the consolidation of three school districts: Lake Bronson, Strandquist, and Karlstad.
-A fourth K-8 school existed in Halma, Minnesota with 9-12 grades attending Karlstad High School.
-Compiled below are histories of each of the schools that helped to form Tri-County School.
+A fourth K-8 school was located in Halma, Minnesota with 9-12 grades attending Karlstad High School.

 Strandquist School History